Tomorrow 2: Music video

-A music video for the song was released alongside the single.
-It shows GloRilla and her friends partying and twerking at an airport tarmac, inside a private jet, and on a Bentley.
-They hold stacks of cash throughout the video as well.

 The music video for "Tomorrow 2" was directed by Diesel Filmz and released on September 23, 2022.
-In it, GloRilla and her friends go wild in the New York city streets.
+In it, GloRilla and her friends go wild in the New York City streets.
 She is seen ghost riding in neon cars while wearing a ski mask, and dancing with her friends on stoops and in a bodega, where they grab snacks as well (GloRilla gets some Takis).
 They continue dancing and twerking through the city's subway station and in the train, also pole-dancing on subway poles.
 Later, Cardi B joins GloRilla on a rooftop, and has a house party with GloRilla and her crew.
+The video for "Tomorrow 2" received a nomination for Best Hip Hop at the 2023 MTV Video Music Awards, but lost to Nicki Minaj's "Super Freaky Girl".

 Live performances

-GloRilla performed a snippet song during a medley with "F.N.F.
-(Let's GO)" at the 2022 BET Hip Hop Awards.
-Cardi B joined her for a full performance of "Tomorrow 2" at the American Music Awards of 2022.
+On November 20, 2022, GloRilla and Cardi B performed "Tomorrow 2" at the American Music Awards.
+On February 22, 2023, GloRilla performed the song with Cardi B, who appeared as a surprise guest at her concert in New York.
+On June 4, Cardi B brought out GloRilla for a performance of "Tomorrow 2" during her set as the headliner of the New York festival Summer Jam.